TarokhDev2020/Corona-Virus-Tracker/README.md

 # Corona-Virus-Tracker
 Track and get the latest news about covid-19 pandemic!

+## Features
+* Show the stats of each country such as how many people got covid-19, recovered or died
+* Show the nearest hospitals around you
+* Get the latest news about Covid-19
+* See the Covid-19 news directly from WHO

 ## Installation ##
 * Git and clone <br/>
 ```bash